Octopath Traveler 0: Development and release

-Critical reception of the demo
+Reception

+Pre-release

-Ethan Gach of Kotaku praised the game’s music and described its HD-2D art style as "still pretty and effective nostalgia bait."
-GameSpot's Steve Watts highlighted the expanded party size of eight characters and the "Stardew Lite appeal" of the base-building mechanics, and called the soundtrack “stellar,” particularly during combat sequences.
-Jordan Rudek of Nintendo World Report expressed initial concern that the game would be a straightforward console port of the mobile title but relieved by its emphasis on exploration, progression, and reworked combat.
-Writing for TheGamer, Sam Woods commended the game’s intricate, tactical combat while criticizing the length of battle encounters.
-He concluded that, while the game was not suited to his own preferences, it would likely appeal to fans of the series.
+Ethan Gach of Kotaku praised the game's music and described its HD-2D art style as "still pretty and effective nostalgia bait."

+Steve Watts of GameSpot highlighted the expanded party size of eight characters and the "Stardew Lite appeal" of the base-building mechanics.
+He also described the soundtrack as "stellar", particularly during combat sequences.

+Jordan Rudek of Nintendo World Report initially expressed concern that the game might be a straightforward console port of the mobile title but later noted relief at its emphasis on exploration, progression, and reworked combat.

+Writing for TheGamer, Sam Woods commended the game's intricate tactical combat while criticizing the length of battles.
+He also noted difficulty with random encounters and the overall challenge level.

+Critical response

+Octopath Traveler 0 received "generally favorable" reviews, according to the review aggregator website Metacritic, and a "Strong" approval rating from critics according to OpenCritic.
+Famitsu gave the game a positive score amongst its four reviewers.
+The journal also noted that Octopath Traveler 0 "takes between 80 to 100 hours to clear".